chapmang/PHPFramework/readme.md

-# AA Walks database
+# PHPFramework

-A PHP webapp providing a management interface for AA Media's Walks Database
+A lightweight PHP framework for developing OOP webapps